Is laser welding stronger?

 7. Advantages of Laser Welding Machines

-• Higher strength joints
+• Higher joint strength

 • Precision control with low distortion